Times and places are to be confirmed.

 Please note: Absolutely NO PARKING at the Drovers Inn, Inverarnan.
 This will be enforced by Race Team marshals and police, who will be in attendance throughout the day.

-Please use the visitor centre car park in the centre of the village and the car park behind the Green Welly Stop.
+Please use the visitor centre car park in the centre of the village.
 Please DO NOT attempt to drive into By The Way Hostel and Campsite.
 On race day, vehicle access to Lower Station Road is for residents only.
 This will be strictly enforced by Race Team marshals.